 In 2012, she began writing for the spiritual magazine Daily Word/La Palabra Diaria and was the publication’s associate editor between 2013 and 2015.
 Her poems have been published in Daily Word and in El Nuevo Día journal, the main newspaper in Puerto Rico, where she has also published a Sunday column for 10 years narrating the journey of a spiritual seeker to find healing and a deep meaning in life.
 She is a former Associated Press reporter, awarded by the Puerto Rico Journalists Association, the Overseas Press Club, and the Laura Rivera Meléndez Foundation.

-She currently teaches three mindfulness courses at Sagrado Global, the continuing education department of the University of the Sacred Heart in San Juan, Puerto Rico, and leads a mindfulness practice group at Centro Sofia, the Pastoral Department of the same institution.
-She belongs to the sangha Dharma en Español at Insight Meditation Center in Redwood City, California, and continues to attend Insight Meditation retreats.
+She currently teaches three mindfulness courses at Sagrado Global, the continuing education department of the University of the Sacred Heart in San Juan, Puerto Rico.
+Yaisha has led a mindfulness practice group at Centro Sofia, the Pastoral Department of the same institution, and an independent mindfulness practice group.
+She has belonged to several sanghas, including Insight San Diego, online Dharma en Español at Insight Meditation Center in Redwood City, California, and an online sangha led by Insight Santa Cruz founder Mary Grace Orr, in Hawaii.
+She continues to attend Insight Meditation retreats.
 Yaisha loves to let the Dharma guide her and looks forward to continuing sharing this path of healing and happiness to help students cope with life’s challenges.